top of page

 538666_699308368473_1971345858_n.jpg

-Francesca has appeared as a solo and collaborative guest artist at many new music festivals.
-She was a fellow in the Contemporary Ensemble at the 2021 Atlantic Music Festival, where they premiered over 50 works in 6 weeks.
+Francesca performs often as a solo and collaborative guest artist at music festivals, most recently for the Wintergreen Music Festival in July 2024.
+She was a fellow in the 2021 Atlantic Music Festival Contemporary Ensemble, where they premiered over 50 works in 6 weeks.
 She has also appeared in the Bang on a Can Music Marathon, New Music Gathering, New Music DC, New Music Delaware, Livewire, Charlotte New Music Festival, the Andriessen 75 Festival, and New Voices @CUA.
 She has performed music of composers including Martin Bresnick, Valerie Coleman, Pierre Jalbert, Aaron Jay Kernis, Marc Mellits, and George Crumb, and has premiered several works, including pieces by Jennifer Margaret Barker, Rahilia Hasanova, Armando Bayolo, Faye Chiao, and others.

 Francesca was a member of Great Noise Ensemble for ten years, and loved the feeling and camaraderie of performing in a large group.
 Other collaborations have included playing with the United States Army Band “Pershing’s Own”, Newprism Ensemble, and Karen Reedy Dance.
-She enjoyed a yearlong residency with the Polaris Piano Trio in 2019, a group dedicated to performing works by women and composers of African descent, and gave several concerts in 2022 with flutist Robert Cart.
-Her Spring 2023 mid-Atlantic solo piano tour, which highlights music by women, included concerts in Washington, DC, Virginia, Maryland, and New Jersey.
+She enjoyed a yearlong residency with the Polaris Piano Trio in 2019, a group dedicated to performing works by women and composers of African descent, and collaborates frequently with flutist Robert Cart.

 An effective and innovative teacher, Francesca creates an inclusive and positive learning atmosphere where students feel welcomed, valued, and respected.
 She teaches private applied piano and piano pedagogy courses at The Catholic University of America, and teaches private piano at the University of Virginia.
 She also maintains a thriving private piano studio in northern Virginia, and she taught for several years at Trinity Washington University.
 She is a member of the Music Teachers National Association, the College Music Society, and MusicLink Foundation, and is often invited to judge competitions and give master classes.
 Francesca holds a DMA and MM in Piano Performance from The Catholic University of America, and a BFA in Piano and a BA in Italian from Tulane University.